 There are several majestic waterfalls in the Finger Lakes region of New York.
 Taughannock Falls features a waterfall with a 215-foot drop and is one of largest in the Finger Lakes region.
 Watkins Glen has 19 waterfalls throughout the Watkins Glen State Park.
 The city of Rochester even features a number of waterfalls at the downtown High Falls section of the city.

 Some waterfalls in the area can be seen from the road or a parking lot, and some require a Finger Lakes hiking excursion along a park trail in order to find the scenic beauty of a waterfall.
-The following list tells you a little more about the waterfalls in the Finger Lakes.

 Top Waterfall Hikes in the Finger Lakes